garden-io/garden/docs/reference/action-types/Deploy/pulumi.md

 kind:

-# Set a timeout for the deploy to complete, in seconds.
+# Timeout for the deploy to complete, in seconds.
 timeout: 300

 spec: